Ammer-Tech/AmmerCardSDK-iOS/README.md

-# TrustodySDK
+# AmmerCardSDK

-The Trustody Card SDK enables your iOS application to use a Trustody smart-card as a cryptographic interface which is used
+The AmmerCardSDK enables your iOS application to use a Ammer smart-card as a cryptographic interface which is used
 to:
 1. Generate a Secp256k1 Keypair
 2. Set/Modify the PIN code used to trigger cryptographic operations (set at key generation time, used to invoke signature function)